Enhancing Security with Improved Distributed Acoustic Sensing

 They needed us to create something that worked with their Distributed Acoustic Sensing technology (DAS) and was able to monitor activities across kilometers of length that used fiber sensors to gather information.

-So, we set to work to help them, and as a result, our technology was able to monitor a breach within 5 seconds and accurately trigger an alarm 98% of the time.
+So, we set to work to help them by creating an Intelligent Product, and as a result, our technology was able to monitor a breach within 5 seconds and accurately trigger an alarm 98% of the time.
 Our work also meant that the company was able to use this technology in harsher environments without worrying about triggering false breaches and wasting time or resources on investigating them.

 To find out what we did to improve their Distributed Acoustic Sensing technology and make their systems even more secure, click the button below to read our latest case study where we break down the entire process in depth.